 During her service with ATS, she was also one of the founding members of the ATS Registrar Certification Board and was among the first six trauma registrars in the United States to be certified as a CSTR in 2000.

-Michelle has been active with the American College of Surgeons over the years, serving as a clinical consultant, data auditor for the National Sample Project, and TQIP.
+Michelle has been active with the American College of Surgeons over the years, serving as a clinical consultant and data auditor for the National Sample Project and TQIP.
 She has served as a committee member for the NTDB, TQIP, and TQIP training committees as well as a guest speaker for several TQIP conferences.
 She has also been the invited speaker at state trauma conferences in Texas, Pennsylvania, Louisiana, Idaho, North Carolina, Massachusetts, Maryland, and Florida.
 Michelle has made presentations over the years for the Health Resources and Services Administration (HRSA), The Society of Trauma Nurses, and the State Leadership Meeting for Trauma EMS- Systems in Washington, D.C.

 Additionally, Michelle has co-authored several papers, the most recent “Variability in Interhospital Trauma Data Coding and Scoring: A Challenge to the Accuracy of Aggregated Trauma Registries” published in the Journal of Trauma and Acute Care Surgery.
 She has served as guest editor for the Journal of Registry Management and was interviewed and featured in an article by Trauma News.